-- Verbal reminding - Removal from group activity or time out/loss of certain school privileges such as recess, assemblies, or field trips - Parent, pupil, teacher conference - Sent to see the assistant principal or building principal - Parent, pupil, teacher, principal, other personnel conference - In-School Studies - Out-of-School suspension (It is the student's responsibility to complete all assignments while suspended from school in order to receive credit.
+- Verbal reminding - Removal from group activity or time out/loss of certain school privileges such as recess, assemblies, or non-academic field trips - Parent, pupil, teacher conference - Sent to see the assistant principal or building principal - Parent, pupil, teacher, principal, other personnel conference - In-School Studies - Out-of-School suspension (It is the student's responsibility to complete all assignments while suspended from school in order to receive credit.
 Students will be given the appropriate time to complete and turn in class work.) - Expulsion from school

+Caregivers may be required to accompany the student on a field trip if there are recurrent behaviors.
 A student may be sent to the assistant principal or building principal at any time during these steps.
 In addition, the principal may assign other logical consequences or skip steps as warranted.
 Parents will be notified depending on the severity of the behavior.